home-assistant/home-assistant.io/source/_integrations/fritzbox.markdown

 - [FRITZ!DECT 301](https://en.avm.de/products/fritzdect/fritzdect-301/)
 - [Eurotronic Comet DECT](https://eurotronic.org/produkte/elektronische-heizkoerperthermostate/sparmatic-comet/)

-## Setup
+## Configuration

-Go to the integrations page in your configuration and click on **new integration** -> **AVM FRITZ!Box**.
+To add the AVM FRITZ!Box integration to your installation, go to **Configuration** -> **Integrations** in the UI, click the button with `+` sign and from the list of integrations select **AVM FRITZ!Box**.

 If you have enabled SSDP discovery, it’s likely that you just have to confirm the detected device with username and password.

-### YAML configuration
+### Configuration via YAML

 YAML configuration is still around for people that prefer YAML, but it's deprecated and you should not use it anymore.